-Nestled along the river Kaveri, Bheemeshwari is a small town in the Mandya district of Karnataka.
-The Bheemeshwari Adventure and Nature Camp is one of Bheemeshwari’s resorts or jungle lodges, and is accessible to tourists around the year.
-It’s visited by adventure seekers for activities like rafting, kayaking, trekking, camping, angling, wildlife safaris, fishing etc. that are mostly conducted around the confluence of the river.
+Nestled along the banks of the river Cauvery (Kaveri), Bheemeshwari is a small town in the Mandya district of Karnataka.
+The Bheemeshwari Adventure and Nature Camp is one of Bheemeshwari’s resorts or jungle lodges and is accessible to tourists around the year.
+It’s visited by all the adventure seekers for activities like rafting, kayaking, trekking, camping, angling, wildlife safaris, fishing etc. that are mostly conducted around the confluence of the river Cauvery.

 The weather in Bheemeshwari is pleasant most of the time.
-The best time to visit is between August and February, just after the monsoons, when the river is alive and the forest is thick and verdant.
-This is the best time for bird watching as well—river terns, fishing eagles, woodpeckers, kingfishers and other water birds flock here.
-The water recedes and reveals wide sand banks during the other months, which are great for idling away.
+The ideal time to travel to Bheemeshwari is between August and February, just after the monsoons, when Cauvery’s waters are alive and the forest is thick and verdant.
+This is the best time to get away from the daily grind.
+It’s also the ideal time for bird watching in Bheemeshwari—river terns, fishing eagles, woodpeckers, kingfishers and other water birds flock here.
+The water recedes and reveals the wide sandy banks of the river during the other months, which are great for idling away.
 The summer months between March and June can be very warm, especially in the afternoon.

 The Bheemeshwari Adventure and Nature Camp travel guide is the best option to plan your perfect getaway.

 How To Reach Bheemeshwari?

 The most common way to reach Bheemeshwari Adventure and Nature Camp directly is via road.
 The nearest airport and railway station are in Bangalore.
 From Bangalore, regular buses ply to Bheemeshwari.

 The nearest airport is the Kempegowda International Airport (BLR), which is 110 km away from Bheemeshwari.
 You can take a cab or bus to Bheemeshwari.